jborean93/pypsrp/README.md

 * Copy a file from the localhost to the remote Windows host
 * Fetch a file from the remote Windows host to the localhost
 * Create a Runspace Pool that contains one or multiple PowerShell pipelines and execute them asynchronously
+* Support for a reference host base implementation of PSRP for interactive scripts

 Currently this library only supports the WSMan transport method but is designed to support SSH at some point in the future (PR's are welcome).
 By default it